 The first step towards a successful hammock camping trip in iffy weather is to ensure you have solid overhead protection from the elements.
 Achieving this step, however, takes a little bit of know-how and practice.

-In this article, we dig into the process of hammock tarp setup and all the knots you will need to stay dry while you sleep on your future hammock-camping expeditions.
+In this article, we dig into the process of setting up an overhead tarp and all the knots you will need to stay dry while you sleep on your future hammock-camping expeditions.

 Grab Your Supplies!

 All you need to follow this manual is a willingness to practice some knots and the following bits and bobs of gear:

 - A tarpaulin sheet

 - Hammock straps

 - 3-foot length of cord

 ProTip: Always start by putting up your tarp first.
 In inclement weather, this will protect you and your gear.

 Set Up the Ridgeline for Hammock Camping: Step-by-Step Instructions